camunda/camunda-docs/docs/product-manuals/clients/java-client/index.md

 export ZEEBE_AUTHORIZATION_SERVER_URL='[OAuth API]'
 ```

-When you create client credentials in Camunda Cloud you have the option to download a file with above lines filled out for you.
+When you create client credentials in Camunda Cloud you have the option to download a file with the lines above filled out for you.

 Given these environment variables, you can instantiate the client as follows: